-September 14, 2015 — Bernat Espigulé-Pons, Consultant, Technical Communications and Strategy Group
+September 14, 2015 — Bernat Espigulé-Pons, Technical Communications & Strategy Group

 In March, we launched the Wolfram Data Drop, an open service that makes it easy to accumulate data of any kind, from anywhere—setting it up for immediate computation, visualization, analysis, querying, or other operations.
 Now we are announcing the release of the Wolfram Data Drop Channel, which lets you track and accumulate data from your everyday apps, devices, and services available in IFTTT wherever and whenever you want.

 IFTTT—which stands for “if this then that”—is a service that coordinates apps and other services, triggering one to do something when something else happens in another.
 IFTTT products and apps are organized in Channels of triggers and actions that are used to create personalized recipes and buttons on your mobile devices.
 A typical recipe could be “If anyone posts a new Instagram photo from Central Park, then add the photo’s URL to a databin”:

 The advantage of using the Wolfram Data Drop Channel is that it makes it easy to perform sophisticated analysis of data collected by IFTTT recipes with the Wolfram Language.
 Let’s say that we would like to know what’s in the images from the above recipe.
 It only takes a line of code to achieve this, thanks to ImageIdentify: